-- up to \$250,000 in aggregate of ordinary shares, nominal value US\$0.01 per share (the "Ordinary Shares"), each of which may be represented by ADSs, preferred shares, nominal value US\$0.01 per share (the "Preferred Shares"), debt securities (the "Debt Securities"), warrants to purchase Ordinary Shares, ADSs, Preferred Shares and/or Debt Securities (the "Warrants"), and/or units consisting of Ordinary Shares, ADSs, Preferred Shares or Warrants in one or more series, in any combination, pursuant to the terms of the 2020 Shelf Registration Statement, the base prospectus contained in the 2020 Shelf Registration Statement (the "Base Prospectus"), and any amendments or supplements thereto (together, the "Securities"); including - up to \$50,000 of ADSs that may be issued and sold from time to time pursuant to the terms of an Open Market Sale AgreementSM ("the Sales Agreement"), entered into with Jefferies LLC on February 4, 2020, the 2020 Shelf Registration Statement, the Base Prospectus and the terms of the sales agreement prospectus contained in the 2020 Shelf Registration Statement.
+up to \$250,000 in aggregate of ordinary shares, nominal value US\$0.01 per share (the "Ordinary Shares"), each of which may be represented by ADSs, preferred shares, nominal value US\$0.01 per share (the "Preferred Shares"), debt securities (the "Debt Securities"), warrants to purchase Ordinary Shares, ADSs, Preferred Shares and/or Debt Securities (the "Warrants"), and/or units consisting of Ordinary Shares, ADSs, Preferred Shares, one or more Debt Securities or Warrants in one or more series, in any combination, pursuant to the terms of the 2020 Shelf Registration Statement, the base prospectus contained in the 2020 Shelf Registration Statement (the "Base Prospectus"), and any amendments or supplements thereto (together, the "Securities"); including up to \$50,000 of ADSs that may be issued and sold from time to time pursuant to the terms of an Open Market Sale AgreementSM ("the Sales Agreement"), entered into with Jefferies LLC on February 4, 2020, the 2020 Shelf Registration Statement, the Base Prospectus and the terms of the sales agreement prospectus contained in the 2020 Shelf Registration Statement.

 On April 28, 2020, we announced the pricing of an underwritten public offering of 11,630 ordinary shares, in the form of American Depositary Shares ("ADSs") at a price to the public of \$10.75 per ADS.
 Each ADS represents the right to receive one ordinary share.
 All of the ADSs are being offered by Avadel.
-The gross proceeds to us from the offering are expected to be approximately \$125,000, before deducting underwriting discounts and commissions and estimated offering expenses.
+The gross proceeds to us from the offering was approximately \$125,000, before deducting underwriting discounts and commissions and estimated offering expenses, which resulted in net proceeds of approximately \$116,974.

-If available to us raising additional capital may be accomplished through one or more public or private debt or equity financings, collaborations or partnering arrangements.
+If available to us, raising additional capital may be accomplished through one or more public or private debt or equity financings, collaborations or partnering arrangements.
 Any equity financing would be dilutive to our shareholders.

-Cash, cash equivalent and marketable security balances as of March 31, 2020, proceeds from the offering completed on May 1, 2020 which described further in Note 18: Subsequent Events, unused financing sources are expected to provide the Company with the flexibility to meet its liquidity needs in 2020, including its operating requirements related to the development of FT218.
+Cash, cash equivalent and marketable security balances as of June 30, 2020 and unused financing sources are expected to provide the Company with the flexibility to meet its liquidity needs in 2020, including its operating requirements related to the development of FT218.